singharaj-usai/singharaj-usai/README.md

 </p>

 ## Welcome! 👋
 Thank you for visiting my GitHub profile!
 I'm an aspiring Web & App developer with a strong passion for creating innovative and user-friendly online experiences.
+In 2023, I made the decision to try to make a career transition from a social media creator to the tech industry.
 With a background as a social media creator, I bring a unique perspective to my development work, focusing on delivering engaging and impactful experiences.

 ## Skills and Expertise 🚀
 I have developed a diverse skill set over the years, combining technical expertise with creative abilities.
 Some of my core competencies include: